gergelyacs/ctgen/README.md

-# A diffusion-based Cardiotocography Data Generator
+# A Diffusion-based Cardiotocography Data Generator

 ## What is CTG?